 Story By: Amelia Ritter

-June is the perfect time to visit Detroit and celebrate summer!
-There is so much to explore and tons of exciting events happening all around Detroit and the metro area.
+There is no better time to visit Detroit and the metro area than in August!
+There is so much to explore and tons of exciting events happening.
 Mark your calendar with a few of these events as you plan your next visit.

 With all of the non-stop fun, you’ll surely work up an appetite.
-Stop by one of our favorite patios in the city and make the most of the long summer days.
-If you need a reprieve from the heat, try a trip to the Detroit Institute of Arts, Henry Ford Museum, or the Charles H. Wright Museum of African American History.
+Enjoy Detroit staples like pizza and coney dogs, or hop on over to the Detroit Brew Trail.
+If you need a reprieve from the heat, try a trip to the Detroit Institute of Arts, Michigan Science Center, or the Charles H. Wright Museum of African American History.